 Genotype to phenotype translation

-The process of translating genotype to phenotype is critical for implementation, but not standardized for all genes.
-For example, reporting of CYP2D6 phenotype based on genotype is not standardized across clinical laboratories and even in pharmacogenetics clinical guidelines, such as the CPIC and the Dutch Pharmacogenetics Working Group (DPWG) guidelines.
-Some laboratories and the DPWG guidelines consider an activity score (AS) of 1.0 (e.g. combination of a normal and no function allele or two decreased function alleles) as a CYP2D6 intermediate metabolizer, while the package insert of the Amplichip and CPIC guideline categorizes this score as an CYP2D6 normal metabolizer (3-5).
+The process of translating genotype to phenotype is critical for implementation.
+CPIC publishes dedicated tables in their guidelines that provide a comprehensive translation from diplotype to interpreted phenotype.
+However, this translation is not standardized across laboratories or even pharmacogenomic guidelines.
+For example, some laboratories and the Dutch Pharmacogenetic Working Group (DPWG) guidelines consider an activity score (AS) of 1.0 (e.g. combination of a normal and no function allele or two decreased function alleles) as a CYP2D6 intermediate metabolizer, while the package insert of the Amplichip and CPIC guideline categorizes this score as an CYP2D6 normal metabolizer (3-5).
 CPIC is in the process of conducting a project to determine consensus among CYP2D6 experts as to the definitions used to assign CYP2D6 phenotype based on genotype.
-Furthermore, CPIC publishes dedicated tables in their guidelines that provide a comprehensive translation from diplotype to interpreted phenotype and is used by many pharmacogenomic tests in clinical care.

 Other discrepancies exist between pharmacogenomic guidelines with regards to phenotype assignment and clinical recommendations.
 To resolve these issues, a recent collaborative paper between CPIC and the Dutch Pharmacogenetics Working Group (DPWG) highlighted differences between variant calls, associated clinical recommendations, and the underlying methodologies (PMID:28994452).
 Although highly similar, discordances were found for approximately 20% gene-drug pairs in terminology for both allele function and phenotypes, and more concerning, the differences in clinical classification for specific variants.
-For example, individuals with CYP2C19 *1/*17 variants are classified as rapid metabolizers by CPIC and normal metabolizers by DPWG.
+For example, individuals with the CYP2C19 *1/*17 genotype are classified as rapid metabolizers by CPIC and normal metabolizers by DPWG.
 Since recommendations are based on phenotype, the assignment of phenotype based on genotype is an important aspect to clinical implementation and reporting of different inferred phenotypes across laboratories and guidelines has created a lot of confusion and inconsistencies in recommendations.
 To maximize the utility of pharmacogenomic test results, it is desirable to standardize these definitions.
+CPIC and the DPWG are working together to establish more unified translation of genotype to phenotype as guidelines are updated and new guidelines created.

 Standardizing the pharmacogenomic test ordering and coverage policy processes (Table 2)